opendocsg/slw-judgments-backfill/2014_SGCA_46/report.md

  (c) a list of other cash assets amounting to about $900,000 would be divided between the parties.

-3       The appeals before us arise from the decision in _AYL v AYM_ [2013] SGHC 237 (“the GD”) concerning the variation of the terms of the Consent Order providing for maintenance payments by the Husband to both the Wife and the Children.
+3       The appeals before us arise from the decision in _AYL v AYM_ <span class="citation">[2013] SGHC 237</span> (“the GD”) concerning the variation of the terms of the Consent Order providing for maintenance payments by the Husband to both the Wife and the Children.

 4       On 10 July 2014, we heard oral submissions from the parties and adjourned the matter for the parties to furnish us with information regarding the amount of maintenance that had been already paid b y the Husband since the Consent Order was entered into.
 Having received the information requested, we now deliver our decision.

 **Facts and background to the dispute**

 5       The dispute between the parties has resulted in substantial litigation in both the State Courts and the Supreme Court, and has already come up before the Court of Appeal on one previous occasion.
-The facts of the case have been set out in detail in a number of decisions (see _AYL v AYM_ [2012] SGHC 64, _AYM v AYL_ [2013] 1 SLR 924, and the GD), and it is unnecessary to canvass them again at length.
+The facts of the case have been set out in detail in a number of decisions (see _AYL v AYM_ <span class="citation">[2012] SGHC 64</span>, _AYM v AYL_ <span class="citation">[2013] 1 SLR 924</span>, and the GD), and it is unnecessary to canvass them again at length.
 For present purposes, we set out only the facts that are material to our decision.

 6       We begin with the Husband’s financial situation at the time the Consent Order was entered into.
 The Husband was made redundant at work in or about 2007.
 He then decided to enter into a business venture with another partner.
 Together, they incorporated a company which was in the business of providing solutions for the felling, renewal and processing of rubber wood in Indonesia.
 The Husband’s evidence is that he and his partner each invested $1m in the company while also seeking funding from external investors.
 The company, however, was never profitable.
 Despite that, the Husband was paid a substantial monthly salary of $22,438 by the company from September 2009 onwards.
 As mentioned above, the terms of the Consent Order were recorded on 13 July 2010.